tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 Certificate message.

-The implementations MUST limit the size of the resulting decompressed chain to 65536 bytes, and they MUST abort the connection if the size exceeds that limit.
-If the implementations impose an additional smaller limit on the chain size in addition to the 65536 byte limit imposed by TLS framing, they MUST apply the same limit to the uncompressed chain, as well as reject any compressed chain exceeding the limit before decompressing it.
+The implementations MUST limit the size of the resulting decompressed chain to the specified uncompressed length, and they MUST abort the connection if the size exceeds that limit.
+If the implementations impose an additional smaller limit on the chain size in addition to the 65536 byte limit imposed by TLS framing, they MUST apply the same limit to the uncompressed chain before starting to decompress it.

 # IANA Considerations